Snowshoeing

 -

 Dogs are not permitted inside the lodge or on the deck.
 Please do not tie your dog to the lodge.
-Snowshoers must have their dog leashed at all times.
+Snowshoers must have their dogs on leash when crossing a Nordic trail.
+Dogs may be off leash when not near a Nordic trail.

 The Parking Lot and Stadium Area is a MANDATORY ON-LEASH area for all dogs at all times.
 Please respect that the parking lot is shared with children and other members.